 This is a free God-Machine roleplaying scenario written for Mummy: the Curse (1st edition, although it can be adapted to others).
-You will want to have the God-Machine Chronicle book for reference; the Mummy and Demon: the Descent core rulebooks can also be helpful.
+You will want to have the God-Machine Chronicle book for reference; the Mummy: the Curse and Demon: the Descent core rulebooks can also be helpful.
 The scenario is not heavy with rules and powers and can easily be tailored to suit other supernatural character types.

 Only a brief outline of the scenario's basics is presented here; the rest of the Storyteller secrets are in the full Google doc version linked above.
 Please do not read beyond this page if you are a player.
 Send this to your Storyteller and let them delight you with the surprise.